kvginnovate/amazon-q-developer-cli-for-windows/README.md

 > **Disclaimer**: This is an unofficial repository and is not affiliated with or endorsed by Amazon Web Services (AWS).
 This project simply provides Windows builds of the official [Amazon Q Developer CLI](https://github.com/aws/amazon-q-developer-cli).

+> **Note**: There is no official Windows build of the Amazon Q Developer CLI.
+This unofficial build may be unstable or have bugs.

 Build Amazon Q Developer CLI for Windows.

 ## Download